microsoft/FluidFramework/packages/common/client-utils/README.md

     **core-interfaces** package.
 -   **Zero-dependency shared code** should be put in the **core-utils** package.

+## Isomorphic Code

+One of the primary reasons for this package's existence is to provide isomorphic implementations of Buffer and related utilities that work in both browser and Node.js environments.

+Our general strategy for this is as follows:

+-   We use the export map in package.json to provide different entrypoints for browser (indexBrowser.js) vs. Node.js (indexNode.js).

+-   Because the browser ecosystem is more complex (bunders, etc.), we improve our odds of success by making the browser the default.
+Only Node.js relies on remapping via the export map.

+-   We further simplify things by only using the export map to resolve the initial entrypoint.
+We do not rely on export maps to remap imports within the module.
+(Basically, the browser / node.js specific implementations fork at the entrypoint and from that point on explicitly import browser or node specific files.)

+One thing it is important to be aware of is that our CJS support relies on copying a stub package.json file to to dist/package.json to set the module type to commonjs.
+This prevents internal imports

 <!-- AUTO-GENERATED-CONTENT:START (README_DEPENDENCY_GUIDELINES_SECTION:includeHeading=TRUE) -->

 <!-- prettier-ignore-start -->